Dr. Gerald M. Edelman was born on

 From Les Prix Nobel en 1972, Editor Wilhelm Odelberg, [Nobel Foundation], Stockholm, 1973

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1972

 Dr. Edelman is Director of The Neurosciences Institute and President of Neurosciences Research Foundation, the publicly supported not-for-profit organization that is the Institute's parent.
 Separately, he is Professor at The Scripps Research Institute and Chairman of the Department of Neurobiology at that institution.